Titans of Ancient Greece | The Primal Gods Who Shaped the Cosmos

 The Titanomachy

-The ten-year war between the Titans and the Olympians that the Theogony describes in its central narrative is the cosmogonic conflict that the Greek tradition placed between the Titanic order and the Olympian order: the event that made the world as it is rather than as it was.
+The ten-year war between the Titans and the Olympians, at the center of the Theogony’s own narrative, is the cosmogonic conflict Greek thought placed between the Titanic order and the Olympian order: the event that made the world what it is rather than what it had been.

-The Olympians were not naturally more powerful than the Titans.
-The tradition is explicit about the war’s duration and difficulty: ten years of indecisive conflict before Zeus consulted Gaia about how to achieve victory.
-Gaia’s advice was to release the Cyclopes and the Hecatoncheires from Tartarus, where Ouranos had imprisoned them and Kronos had kept them after his own assumption of power.
-The Cyclopes, grateful for their release, gave Zeus the thunderbolt, Poseidon the trident, and Hades the helmet of invisibility.
+The Olympians were never naturally more powerful than the Titans.
+The sources are explicit about how long and how difficult the war actually was: ten years of indecisive conflict before Zeus finally consulted Gaia about how to achieve victory at all.
+Her advice was to release the Cyclopes and the Hecatoncheires from Tartarus, where Ouranos had first imprisoned them and Kronos had kept them ever since taking power himself.
+The grateful Cyclopes gave Zeus the thunderbolt, Poseidon the trident, and Hades the helmet of invisibility.
 The Hecatoncheires, each with fifty heads and a hundred arms, joined the battle and hurled three hundred boulders simultaneously at the Titans in the war’s decisive engagement.

 - Advertisement -